About the INTREPID-2566 Study

 - Have a blunt closed head injury (i.e. nothing entering the brain);

 - The doctors determine that the severity of the TBI is moderate or severe;

 - Do not have other serious injuries and have not lost too much blood;

 - Are able to read and write English;

 - Are not pregnant.

-Everyone who is entered into the study will get the same standard medical care as any other patient treated at the hospital for TBI.
-Study patients will also get either NNZ-2566 in normal saline or normal saline alone (called a placebo) delivered into their vein by intravenous (IV) infusion.
+Everyone who was entered into the study received the same standard medical care as any other patient treated at the hospital for TBI.
+Study patients also received either NNZ-2566 in normal saline or normal saline alone (called a placebo) delivered into their vein by intravenous (IV) infusion.

 - Infusion site reactions such as bruising and irritation of the vein (27% of patients)